Tech901/web-programming-precourse/PreCourse-Exercise.md

 ## 8. Structuring the Bio

-Now we will add some information to our profile biography section of our profile

-Create a new <div> inside the 'card' div.
-Be sure your new <div> begins _after_ the 'profile' closing tag but _before_ the 'card' closing tags.
+Now we will add some information to our profile biography section of our profile.
+Create a new `<div>` inside the 'card' div.
+Be sure your new `<div>` begins _after_ the 'profile' closing tag but _before_ the 'card' closing tags.
 Let's give this div a class of 'info'.

     <div class="card">
         <div class="profile">